 Australia-Mongolia Diplomatic Relations

-Australia and Mongolia are celebrating the 50th anniversary of diplomatic relations in 2022.
+Australia and Mongolia celebrated the 50th anniversary of diplomatic relations in 2022.
 Australia established diplomatic relations with Mongolia on 15 September 1972.
 Bilateral engagement accelerated following democratic and free-market reforms in Mongolia in the early 1990s.
 The focus of the relationship to date has been on development assistance and commercial activities in Mongolia's resources sector.
 There are also strong people-to-people links and deepening political engagement.
 Mongolia opened an embassy in Canberra in 2008.

 Australia opened an Embassy in Ulaanbaatar in December 2015.